whackengine/whack/Notebook/ideas.md

 A 2D physics engine that is a fork of an old Flash library.

-## mysql.easy
+## mysql

-A series of packages for facilitating MySQL database migration, seeding, and access using a schema.
+A series of packages for performing MySQL database migration and seeding and for MySQL database access using a schema.

 ## express